Design, Syntheses, and Analyses of Organic Materials for Electronic, Photonic, or Medicinal Applications

-I most recently worked a little over two years at HZO, Inc., where I developed chemical-vapor-deposited conformal coating materials, as well as evaluated said coatings for fundamental properties and functional performance with a cross-functional team with a variety of engineers, technicians, and other personnel.
+At HZO, Inc., I lead a team in developing chemical-vapor deposition (CVD) and other types of conformal coating materials, as well as evaluating these coatings for fundamental properties and functional performance with a cross-functional team with a variety of engineers, scientists, technicians, and other personnel.

 During my ASEE/NRL Postdoctoral Fellowship at the Naval Air Warfare Center Weapons Division in China Lake, CA, I worked with Drs.
 Jennifer and David Irvin on the synthesis and analysis of electroactive polymers in advanced charge storage devices.
 I synthesized a variety of heterocyclic aromatic systems and their electronic properties were evaluated as n-type conductive polymers.